AECOMGermantown/AECOMGermantown.github.io/README.md

 - Karma, Jasmine, Sinon, and Protractor as a set of automated unit testing for JavaScript and Angular
 - Github repository with a stream setup based on GitFlow
 - Ubuntu web server running Nginx on AWS
-- Zabbix for continuous applicaiton monitoring
+- Monitor.US for continuous applicaiton monitoring
 - Vargrant as the application container
 - Bower & NPM as the Web Package Manager